 It seems like a long way to go to get back to highs, but we will, eventually.
 Believe it or not, if you go back to the first week of 2019, the S&P is up over 16% from that date.
 It’s hard to believe with the media hype out there.

 Let’s add some more good news:

-- We feel food about the markets reaction to the Feds policies.
+- We feel good about the market’s reaction to the Feds policies.

 How about the bad news:

 - Not all is rosy.
 We certainly aren’t out of the woods and have some big milestones ahead of us.
-The Country has to reopen; find a vaccine or treatment and we still have the election looming over us.
+The Country has to reopen.
+We need to find a vaccine or treatment.
+We still have the election looming over us.

 - Unemployment claims as of this morning topped 30 million in the last six weeks.
 To put that into perspective, during the recession of ’08 and ’09, claims were under one million.

 - The bond market has not rallied like we would have expected, even with the Fed backstopping some of the debt.
 We are keeping an eye on this and will make changes should we need to.